-'Witch', 'Anti-American', 'The Notorious RBG': US Supreme Court Justice Ruth Bader Ginsburg has been called it all.
-Before she became an internet sensation, Ginsburg was laying the foundation for a fairer and more just America by fighting against gender discrimination and blazing a highway of progress one step at a time.
-Following her graduation from Columbia Law School, the Women's Liberation movement of the 1970s allowed the reserved yet powerful Ginsburg to utilise her legal prowess to push the revolution forward with the ACLU.
+'Witch', 'Anti-American', 'Icon', 'Bubby': US Supreme Court Justice Ruth Bader Ginsburg has been called it all.
+Before she became the 'Notorious RBG' and an internet sensation, Ginsburg was laying the foundation for a fairer and more just America by fighting against gender discrimination well before women were welcome in the courthouse.
+Surmounting the rampant sexism of America in the 1950s, Ginsburg defied expectations by being appointed to the Harvard Law Review before transferring to Columbia Law School where she graduated tied-for-first in her class.